- Our staff

 - School Case Studies

 The curriculum is a general term for everything we want the children to learn about.
-It is also the way we foster and encourage to develop their potential.
+It is also the way we foster and encourage children to develop their potential.

 Playing and exploring - children investigate and experience things and 'have a go'